 Email management is necessary for everyone, no matter how many emails you deal with.
 But your email management needs do differ depending on your inbox.
 A thorough assessment of your inbox is hence necessary to reach a gmail inbox zero.
 Some factors to consider are:

-- What kinds of emails are you getting on a regular basis?
+-Assess the kinds of emails are you getting on a regular basis.
 Are most of them newsletters?
 Junk mail?
 Messages from your boss, family, or friends?
 Chain letters?

 This exercise will not only help you figure out your best approach to answering, organizing, and condensing your inbox, but it’ll also make you aware of your typical habits.
 Some conclusions could include:

-- If you’re receiving the bulk, on say, a Monday, that’s a scheduling issue.
+-Let’s say you receive the bulk of your emails on a Monday, that’s a scheduling issue.

 - Newsletters and Subscriptions

 The spam we receive everyday, often includes newsletters and subscriptions- some of which might be actually important to you.
 These, though not work-related, do need your attention.
 But do you really read them?
 Or do they end up sitting in your inbox, too important to delete but not important enough to read?
 Some questions you need to answer before deciding the fate of your subscriptions are: